 So RancherMan made this cheap PVC Chicken Feeder for me and we’ve reduced our purchased layer-feed waste to ZERO!
 Can you believe it??

 That’s a huge savings y’all for wasted food alone.
 But I’ve also learned how to make them work for their food.
 Plus I found easy ways to get much of that food for FREE!

 If you too are shocked at how expensive it is to keep your chickens fed, you’re not gonna want to miss this.
 I’ve found some very easy everyday ways to get my chickens some eats for FREE!
 Check it out.

 1. Free Ranging: Good For The Chickens & Good For US!

 About mid-day I go to the coop to collect the eggs.
-While I’m in the chicken yard I’ll close the free-choice feeder so the girls will work up an appetite.
+While I’m in the chicken yard I’ll close the free-choice feeder so the girls will work up a hearty appetite.

 Although a predator will certainly come closer to the house if hungry enough, it’s typically more more of a problem in the winter months when a predator’s food source is more scarce. (and again, we don’t overwinter our hens for that reason!)

 While the hens are out free ranging they’re enjoying a fresh sampling of grass, weed seeds, grasshoppers & other bugs.